Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walk Under the AC-448 by the Río Tambre on day one of the Camino FinisterreWalk Under the AC-448 by the Río Tambre

-Walk under another overpass of the AC-448, above and the AC-544 and pick up this nice lane through fields on the way to the next hamlet of Barca
+Walk under an overpass of the AC-448, above, and pick up this nice lane through fields on the way to the next hamlet of Barca

 Walk on Lane Through Fields on day one of the Camino FinisterreWalk on Lane Through Fields